expo/fyi/sentry-expo-migration.md

 ## Update your `app.json` to include the Sentry plugin and remove the hook

 - Remove the the `sentry-expo` `postPublish` hook from your `app.json` if you have it.
 - Replace the `sentry-expo` plugin with the `@sentry/react-native/expo` plugin.
 Move any configuration under `config` from the `postPublish` hook to config for the plugin.
+- Do not include your auth token in the plugin configuration.
+Use the `SENTRY_AUTH_TOKEN` environment variable instead.
+Anything included in your plugin configuration will be present in your build and update bundles.

 For example:

 ```json
 {